CAUSA/Frameshift/README.md

 All input and output CDS and protein sequence files are in fasta format.

+*** ScoringMatrix.java*** which is called by other programs to read the scoring matrices.

 #### 2	Aligning and computing the pairwise similarities of the wild-type and frameshifts

-***FrameshiftSimilarity.java*** batch translates protein-coding sequences (CDSs) in their three different reading frames and compute their pairwise similarities.
+***Similarity.java*** batch translates (real or simulated random) protein-coding sequences (CDSs) in their three different reading frames and compute their pairwise similarities.
 Before calculating the pairwise similarities, the three translations may or may not be aligned.

-***RandomSimilarity.java*** compute the pairwise similarities among random protein sequences translated from random CDSs in groups of three sequences.
+***SubScore.java*** whose function is same to Similarity.java but outputs every FSS (for every site of each pair of wild-type and frameshift translations)

 #### 3 Computational analysis of frameshift codon substitutions

-***FrameshiftCodon.java*** computes the frameshift substitution scores (FSS) for each kind of codon substitution using a scoring matrix, BLOSSUM62, PAM250, or GON250.
+***ShiftCodons.java*** computes the frameshift substitution scores (FSS) for each kind of codon substitution using a scoring matrix, BLOSSUM62, PAM250, or GON250.

-***FrameshiftCodonPair.java*** computes the FSSs for each kind of codon pairs using a scoring matrix, BLOSSUM62, PAM250, or GON250.
+***ShiftCodonPair.java*** computes the FSSs for each kind of codon pairs using a scoring matrix, BLOSSUM62, PAM250, or GON250.

 #### 4	Computational analysis of alternative codon tables